 Our business success in the immediate future will largely depend on the increased penetration into our target markets for our proprietary intelligent analytical technology solutions.

-Notwithstanding the above, no assurance can be provided that our product offerings will generate the market acceptance and orders that we contemplate.
+Notwithstanding the foregoing, no assurance can be provided that our product offerings will generate significant orders or maintain market acceptance.

 Results of Operations